 On the other hand, if the follow-up studies show any signs of inflammation, obstruction, infection, or other risks, it will be necessary to perform surgery.
-The surgery to remove the Maxi-pad out of the dog’s intestines is performed under general anesthesia.
-This surgery is fairly common in dogs, however like any other open abdomen surgery it involves a higher risk and a more complex post-operative care.
+The surgery to remove the Maxi-pad from the dog’s intestines is performed under general anesthesia.
+This surgery is fairly common in dogs, however like any other open abdomen surgery it involves a higher risk and more complex post-operative care.
 If the intestines have been damaged your veterinarian might need to remove a portion of the dog’s intestine.

 As you can see the dog eating a Maxi-pad ingestion case can have an easy solution or get very complicated.
 The one thing to keep in mind is that pushing the veterinary visit in the hopes that the dog will vomit or pass out the Maxi-pad will only increase the chances of complications.
 The longer time passes between the ingestion incident and the consultation, the higher the risks due to the natural anatomy and physiology of the gastrointestinal tract.
-Waiting longer also increased the chances of the medical bill to exponentially grow as more studies, procedures, and medicines will come into play.
+Waiting longer also increases the chances of the medical bill exponentially growing as more studies, procedures, and medicines will come into play.
 If you discover your dog ate a Maxi-pad keep calm, recover information, and visit your veterinarian as soon as possible.

 Dogs are instinctively attracted to the delicious mix of exotic smells expelled from your trash.
 One of the best practices when having a dog in the house is to have pet-safe trash bins.
-Pet safe trash bins have heavy lids or covers that prevent your dog from having access to the trash.
+Pet-safe trash bins have heavy lids or covers that prevent your dog from having access to the trash.
 Dogs are natural scavengers.
 If your dog has a history of trash investigation, it is wise to consider investing in pet-proof bins to prevent veterinary emergency bills.